micheal-adetunji/alx-system_engineering-devops/README.md

-This repo is created for alx-sytem_engineering project
+This repo is created for alx-sytem_engineering projects